varodpg/daw-wallapop/README.md

 Note: MacOs maybe will not add to the $PATH the mysql Server process.
 We need to run server into settings page and include it to the path into ~/.bash_profile

+# FASE 4 - API REST AND DOCKER -

+### FIRST STEPS TO PREPARE THE ENVIRONMENT TO DOCKERIZE THE APP

+First of all, we need to download Docker from https://www.docker.com/community-edition Docker will be a process on your computer.
+Use it through computer console.
+The image of the java project will be allocated on DockerHub.
+You can create an account from https://hub.docker.com Into DockerHub we need to create a repository to allocate the java app.

+### INSTRUCTIONS TO DEVELOP

+To Dockerize the java application we need to compile the app, build the image, publish the image into the DockerHub repository and launch the application through a Docker-compose into command line console.

+To compile the project we need maven.
+In our case, we will use a maven container.

+To build the image we need a DockerFile file that contains the files and settings to build a image.
+In this case this file will contain the route for sdk java version 8, the java app and configurations like the web port to launch the app.

+Docker-compose command instruction need a file called docker-compose.yml.
+We need to execute the command into the directory that contains the docker-compose.yml.
+This file contains the route to the image, the route to a mysql image and the rest of settings to prepare the app to be launched (for example, the configuration to connect java application to mysql database).

+### INSTRUCTIONS TO EXECUTE THE DOCKERIZED APP.

+To make easy the process to launch the app dockerized, its included a shell script (execute_scripts.sh) into Docker Directory for linux and macOs machines that will launch some scripts to compile and build the app image (create_image.sh) and publish the image into DockerHub* (publish_image.sh).
+*Its needed to have docker process launched and be logged into DockerHub.

+### SOME EXTRA COMMAND LINE COMMANDS

+docker images: shows images downloaded into the computer. docker ps: shows containers running. docker rmi --force: delete an image from the computer. docker build -t name_of_image . : build an image based on a DockerFile (dot indicate this) docker tag my_image $DOCKER_ID_USER/my_image : tag an image (needed to push an image into DockerHub) docker push $DOCKER_ID_USER/my_image: push the tagged image to DockerHub docker-compose up: launch a docker-compose. docker-compose down: stop a docker-compose. docker-compose rm: remove a docker-compose executed.
+Sometimes its needed to rebuild a docker-compose